tafariberesford/astrohumans/README.md

 >MVP - A list of features that  you need to meet the minimum viable product.
 These are the essential functions that must be prioritized against the rest of the app's features
-*When done delete this entire section - move non-specific details about the app to App Description  *

 ## Planning
   * Have our Team Expectations table complete
   * Have a complete and nice looking ```README.md``` file